Misdemeanor Defense Attorneys Serving Orlando, FL

 Just because you have not been charged with the most serious of crimes in the Florida statutes does not mean that you do not need to hire an attorney to fight the charges.
 Misdemeanors are crimes and being convicted of a crime has serious consequences.

-A misdemeanor will still show up on a criminal background check, and this could damage your reputation when applying for jobs or securing housing for you and your family.
+- While a misdemeanor is less serious than a felony, it will still show up on a criminal background check.
+This could damage your reputation when applying for jobs or securing housing for you and your family.
 In a lot of cases, the court will place an individual who has pleaded guilty to a misdemeanor offense on probation.

 Do Misdemeanor Convictions Stay on My Record Forever?